What Is Sales Intelligence And How To Win More Leads With It?

 Sales intelligence refers to a wide range of technologies that help salespeople find, monitor and understand data that provides insights into prospects' and existing clients' daily business.
 These insights help the salesperson stay on top of changes in target organizations.

 Time is always of the essence for modern salespeople.
-No one has time to scour the web and printed media outlets to find all information nuggets about every account they work on.
-Neither can any one person both map out all key stakeholders within their prospect organizations and understand each person's needs and desires.
+No one has time to scour the web and printed media outlets to find all the information nuggets about every account they work on.
+Neither can any person map out all key stakeholders within their prospect organizations and understand each person's needs and desires.

 By indexing real-time company information from millions of open and public data sources every day, sales intelligence tools know companies‘ basic information along with their more hidden traits, such as what type of website technologies they use, what buying signals they've sent out recently or what interests they appear to have.